 Just because you became a tax resident in Georgia (country), or plan to soon, doesn’t mean the USA doesn’t still want to tax your personal or business income.
 Taxes in Georgia are very favorable (between 0% and 20% in most cases) but to really minimize your taxes, you also need to reduce or eliminate your US tax burden.

-Fortunately, there are some ways to do this.
+Fortunately, there are several ways to do this.

-In this article, those options are discussed.
-Plus, other essential considerations with moving your income to Georgia as a US citizen.
+In this article, we discuss those options, plus other essential considerations when moving your income to Georgia as a US citizen.

 US Citizenship Based Tax Residency